Turkish soldier killed in clashes with Kurdish militants

-ISTANBUL At least one Turkish soldier was killed and another wounded in clashes with Kurdish militants in eastern Turkey as tensions escalated, local media reported, potentially undermining government efforts toward direct peace talks.
+ISTANBUL Aug 20 At least one Turkish soldier was killed and another wounded in clashes with Kurdish militants in eastern Turkey as tensions escalated, local media reported, potentially undermining government efforts towards direct peace talks.

 A group of fighters from the Kurdistan Workers' Party (PKK) fired at a military border patrol unit near the Iran border in the eastern province of Van.
 A Turkish lieutenant was killed, and another soldier was injured in the clash late on Tuesday, according to Turkish media.